Who wove them?

 Why were they woven?

 Progressive abstraction thru the symmetry of pattern becomes a natural skill in such a refined household.
-Weavers are drawn to it, their Kismet, inevitable: Start with guns and end in patterns.
+Weavers are drawn to it, Kismet, inevitable: Start with guns and end in patterns.

 The aim is to leave the imagery behind and to see a design beyond conflict and war.